kpumuk/meta-tags/README.md

 ### Index

-Although it is not required to add 'index' to 'robots' as it is default value for Google, some SEO specialists recommend to add it to website
+Although it is not required to add "index" to "robots" as it is default value for Google, some SEO specialists recommend to add it to website

 ```ruby
 set_meta_tags index: true